Inhumanity (comics): Subplots

 Victor Kohl is the black sheep of his family.
 He had economic problems and even found himself having to steal the new laptop of his brother Robert Kohl.
-When the Terrigen Mists were released onto Earth, the Kohl Family went through Terrigenesis while Victor didn't.
-While they were transferred to an Inhuman Nativity Center, he grew resentful because he thought he was adopted as he didn't change.
+When Terrigen Mist was released onto Earth, the Kohl family went through Terrigenesis while Victor did not.
+While they were transferred to an Inhuman Nativity Center, he grew resentful because he thought he was adopted as he did not change.
 One day when he was returning drunk to his home, Victor is confronted by the Nightbringer Ring of the Mandarin which finds him acceptable to be its wearer.
 With its power and still under the influence of alcohol, Victor attacks the Inhuman Nativity Center where Robert is apparently killed.
 Iron Man stops him and Victor flees after the Golden Avenger injures his shoulder with a laser.
 The ring teleports Victor to a safe place.
 While recovering, Victor goes through Terrigenesis.
 As soon as he resurfaced, Victor is confronted by Medusa.
 She showed to him the rest of the body of his father which was destroyed during Victor's rampage in the Nativity Center.
-She also explained to Victor that he didn't suffer from Terrigenesis not because he didn't have blood ties with his family, but because the level of exposure to Terrigen Mists to activate the Terrigenesis in certain individuals can vary.
+She also explained to Victor that he did not undergo Terrigenesis because the level of exposure to Terrigen Mist to activate the Terrigenesis in certain individuals can vary.
 She exiles Victor from the Inhumans for his actions.
 Victor blames himself for what he did, but the ring managed to make him blame Tony Stark from not stopping him when he was rampaging drunk.
 The Ring also suggested Victor's new nickname called the Exile.